To whom are we beautiful as we go?

 There was a truck parked on the road ahead of me, further away than it should have been, but in such crisp focus that it seemed to be right in front of me.

-But there couldn’t be two trucks, because there was no room to park across the intersection in front of the church; which must mean that I was seeing two worlds–one dark, one light–like Stephen King’s, Talisman, which 20 year old Casey convinced me to read.
+But there couldn’t be two trucks, because there was no room to park across the intersection in front of the church; which must mean that I was seeing two worlds–one dark, one light–like Stephen King’s, Talisman, which 20-year-old Casey convinced me to read even though I always avoided horror after the films of my childhood.

 I was the truck, seeing myself in the mirror.
 The mirror I had looked into as a child.
 My grandmother’s mirror.
 The truck that crushed her.
 The bridge that ended her life.
 The accident that emptied my world of love.